Garzón, Huila: History

 The Baracoa Cultural Foundation, known in the country's music scene for its contribution to Colombian Andean music, comes from this municipality and one of its most popular groups is Las Gargueñas, which plays the rural music of this region.
 Neivana singer Carolina Ramos lived in this municipality for eight years that served as inspiration for his work A sentiment made song.

 Catholic priests have been influential and controversial in a city placed in a secular country, such as Libardo Ramírez, the current parish priest of the San José de Nazareth Church, and the priest Carlos Arturo Rojas.
 The writer David Alberto Campos lived for a while in this cozy municipality, which has been sung by world-renowned musical composers Jorge Villamil Cordovez and Ramiro Chavarro.

 Economy

 The municipality is mainly agricultural, based on the cultivation of coffee, cacao, fruit, and livestock.
 Fish farming is an important part of its economy.
-Garzón market products are sold in Neiva and Bogota.
+Garzón market products are sold in Neiva and Bogotá.

-Weather
+Climate

 The town of Garzón is known for its mild climate, with a winter season (rainy season) in the months of March, April and May, and summer season in other months of the year (November, December and January) when temperatures as high as 30 °C. are reached.

 Garzón is watered by the Magdalena and Suaza rivers and other minor rivers, including Agua Caliente, Caguancito, Cara de Perro, Damas, Garzoncito, Pescado and Río Loro.